sowmya1283/handmadehobbies/README.md

 Sign-Up Page

-In order to improve the user experience, wireframes were modified a bit.
+In order to improve the user experience, wireframes were modified a changed a bit.
 Please find the below changes.

-Though some texts were added to the Crazy For Crochet, Mosaic Art and Quilling Craft pages in between, they have been modified to keep it none.
+Though some texts were added to the Crazy For Crochet, Mosaic Art and Quilling Craft pages initially, they have been removed and might be added in upcoming deployments.
 Initial ‘Header’ had the same design across all the pages.
-Later only logo has been added in the home page and rest of the pages have title.
+Later only logo has been added in the home page and rest of the pages have same title.
 Header section of the welcome page has new logo.
 (Old logo has been replaced) Colour Scheme:

-I wanted to choose a colour scheme that looked classy when I made my decision.
-Because of this, I chose a range of light blue for the navigation bar and dim light orange and grey for the accent colour.
+When making my selection, I wanted to go with a color palette that was stylish.
+For this reason, I went with a light blue navigation bar and accent colors of dim light orange and grey.
 To gauge the contrast scores, I developed a colour grid using the colour https://contrast-grid.eightshapes.com/ .
 I was able to guarantee that all text stayed visible and that everyone could visit the website by using this grid.

 <![if !vml]>![](file:////Users/sowmyaankamahadeva/Library/Group%20Containers/UBF8T346G9.Office/TemporaryItems/msohtmlclip/clip_image002.png)<![endif]>